rsc/tmp/mpt/DESIGN.md

 It may also be useful read and understand that implementation before proceeding to the disk implementation.

-TODO link to other MPT implementations and point out where they're not MPTs?
+TODO: link to other MPT implementations and contrast with this one?

 ## Storage Overview {#storage}